Medicinal product regulation and product liability in Vietnam: overview

 Granting, suspending and revoking related certificates of pharmaceutical trading, manufacturing, import, export and circulation of drugs.

-Co-ordinating with the Science and Training Department, under the Ministry of Health, regarding clinical trials in Vietnam.
+Co-ordinating with the Administration of Science, Technology and Training, under the Ministry of Health, regarding clinical trials in Vietnam.

 Managing drug and cosmetics advertising.